On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Meeting times and polynomial convergence

 \subsection{Meeting times of lagged chains}

 We consider coupled IMH chains with a lag, as in \citet{middleton2019unbiased}.
 The construction is described in Algorithm~\ref{alg:coupledPIMHlag}.
-Note the redefinition of the meeting time $\tau$, which now corresponds to $\inf\{t\geq 1: \bfx_t = \bfy_{t-1}\}$ The generated chains $(\bfx_t)_{t\geq 0}$ and $(\bfy_t)_{t\geq 0}$ have the same marginal distribution, that of an IMH chain started from $\bar{q}$.
+Compared to Section~\ref{sec:crncoupling}, note the redefinition of the meeting time $\tau$, which now corresponds to $\inf\{t\geq 1: \bfx_t = \bfy_{t-1}\}$.
+The generated chains $(\bfx_t)_{t\geq 0}$ and $(\bfy_t)_{t\geq 0}$ have the same marginal distribution, that of an IMH chain started from $\bar{q}$.
+Recall that we denote by $P$ the transition kernel of the particle IMH chain in Algorithm~\ref{alg:PIMH}, and by $\bar{P}$ the transition kernel of the coupled PIMH chain in Algorithm~\ref{alg:coupledIMH}, both of which depend on the parameter $N$.

-We relate the distribution of the meeting times generated by Algorithm~\ref{alg:coupledPIMHlag} to the expected rejection probability in the following result.
+We relate the distribution of the meeting times generated by Algorithm~\ref{alg:coupledPIMHlag} to the expected rejection probability in the following result, proved in Appendix~\ref{appx:proofs:prop:meetingtimes_rejproba}.